 Points to remember

-There are certain points that the user should remember, at the time of exporting and importing data in QuickBooks.
+There are certain points that you should remember, at the time of exporting and importing data in QuickBooks.
 Let us check out some of the most important ones:

-- As the user is not allowed to undo info imported, they should make a backup of your data files for safety purposes
+- As you are not allowed to undo info imported, you should make a backup of your data files for safety purposes.

-- Also, the user should also speak to the accountant before importing the data
+- Also, you should also speak to the accountant before importing the data.

-- Another important thing is to check out the Intuit marketplace to look for the apps that can assist you in importing the dat.
+- Another important thing is to check out the Intuit marketplace to look for the apps that can assist you in importing the data.

 You may also see: How to Use QuickBooks Conversion Tool?